This also applies to cable, chain, and webbing.

 You can use "Text" to annotate your rigging illustrations.

-You can edit the text, font size, alignment, color, rotation, and the optional borders surrounding the text in the Text section of the properties pane.
+You can set the text, font size, font weight, alignment, color, rotation, and the optional borders surrounding the text in the Text section of the properties pane.

 You can display the Text Properties dialog by double-clicking on text that is on the workspace.